Apple Snickerdoodle Layer Cake

 3. Remove one cup of cooked apple pieces and set aside.
 Blend or puree the remaining apple mixture until it looks like a chunky apple butter.
 Let both cool separately.

-Make the Cinnamon Buttercream
+Making the Cinnamon Buttercream

-Make the Snickerdoodle Buttercream Filling
+Making the Snickerdoodle Buttercream Filling

 Assembling the Cake